g105b/h4b/data/content/Browns.md

 ![Male and female Gatekeeper](/asset/photo/Gatekeeper%20male%20and%20female.jpg)

-CURRENT STATUS: Up and down somewhat but currently on an up.
+CURRENT STATUS: up and down somewhat but currently on an up.

-LARVAL FOODPLANT: Grasses that are sheltered by shrubs or hedges.
+LARVAL FOODPLANT: grasses that are sheltered by shrubs or hedges.

-FAVOURED NECTAR PLANTS: Marjoram; scabious; verbena bonariensis; privet; hemp agrimony; buddleia; bramble.
+FAVOURED NECTAR PLANTS: marjoram; scabious; verbena bonariensis; privet; hemp agrimony; buddleia; bramble.

 WHEN SEEN: July and August.

-SPECIALIST REQUIREMENTS: The creation of a habitat that loosely fits its natural hedgerow-type environment is the main criteria, otherwise providing grasses as described in larval foodplants above.
+SPECIALIST REQUIREMENTS: the creation of a habitat that loosely fits its natural hedgerow-type environment is the main criteria, otherwise providing grasses as described in larval foodplants above.

 Meadow Brown (Maniola jurtina)
 ------------------------------